A Dark and Deadly Belief

 calls you forth from the dead!

-There are two deaths of two deaths.
+There are two deaths.

 One is holy and one is not